NoriSte/reactjsday-2019-testing-course/book/signup-custom-command.md

 });
 ```

-The rest of the code is 100% the same of the <i><a href="../cypress/integration/examples/signup/signup-8-simpler-assertions.e2e.spec.js" target="_blank">signup-8-simpler-assertions.e2e.spec.js</a></i> test, the only changes are placed in the end:
+The rest of the code is 100% the same of the <i>signup-8-simpler-assertions.e2e.spec.js</i> test, the only changes are placed in the end:

 - a `cy.server({ enable: false });` to restore the original `cy.server` behavior